zynemart/hello-world/README.md

 hello-world
 ===========

-this is the tutorial for git hub
+this is the tutorial for git hub I am learning

 Hi, Humans!